ENGAGEMENT (COMMUNITY / INDUSTRY)

 Architecture and Design Public Programs

-The University of Bahrain’s Department of Architecture, Interior Design, and Landscape delivers a wide range of inclusive public education outreach activities beyond campus, ensuring that knowledge, culture, and lifelong learning opportunities extend to all segments of the community.
-Through collaborative programs with the Bahrain Authority for Culture and Antiquities (BACA) and other national partners, the department provides equitable access to lectures, exhibitions, and cultural events that promote community learning, heritage preservation, and sustainable development awareness.
+Through collaborative programs with the Bahrain Authority for Culture and Antiquities (BACA) and other national partners, the department provides equitable access to lectures, exhibitions, workshops, and cultural events that promote community learning, heritage preservation, and awareness of sustainable development.

 The annual celebrations for the International Day for Islamic Art, for example, invite the wider public to explore Islamic aesthetics through contemporary architectural and design practices, fostering intercultural understanding, social inclusion, and appreciation of cultural identity.
 Similarly, the Muharraq Night Heritage Framework Presentation engages local communities in discussions around architectural conservation and urban heritage management, strengthening public participation, knowledge-sharing, and awareness of sustainable cities and communities.